-ADM+S draws on the humanities, social and technological sciences.
+The ADM+S Centre draws on the humanities, social and technological sciences.
 Our research is designed to expand, integrate, and apply our knowledge of the dynamics of ADM.
 In order to achieve this, we combine four research programs and four focus areas.

 THE RESEARCH PROGRAMS

-Automated decision-making systems are not purely technological: they comprise a number of elements, including the data that enables predictive decision-making machines; the institutions provide regulatory settings; and the people who design, use, imagine and adapt automated systems, and whose lives are affected by them.
+Automated decision-making systems are not purely technological: they comprise a number of elements, including the data that enables predictive decision-making machines; the institutions that provide regulatory settings; and the people who design, use, imagine and adapt automated systems, and whose lives are affected by them.

 The Centre’s four Research Programs — Data, Machines, Institutions, and People — examine all the different elements that constitute automated decision-making systems.
 Together, they enable us to build the first comprehensive account of the social development, distribution, dynamics, performance and effects of ADM.